Lodi High School (Wisconsin): Rivalries

 Lodi has multiple rivalries with multiple teams.
 The more well-known rivalries are Poynette, and Sauk Prairie.
-Poynette have been in the same conferences since 1982, but will be separated in 2020 for football only.
+Poynette has been in the same conferences since 1982, but will be separated in 2020 for football only.
 Sauk Prairie and Lodi play in the "Wisconsin River Classic" and Battle for the Paddle.
 The paddle is blue on one side and red on the other.
 Sauk Prairie leads the trophy series 4–2, with Lodi winning the last contest in 2019, 61–53.
 Other notable rivalries are with Lakeside Lutheran and Wisconsin Dells.